 Identity Theft is a growing problem in the world today.
 Exchange Bank is committed to protecting your information.
 Education is one of the primary ways to combat this terrible threat.
-Please review the link below.
-It is a link to the Federal Trade Commission’s website on Identity Theft.
+Please review the following links.
+One is a link to the Federal Trade Commission’s website on Identity Theft.
 It goes into discussions about issues such as phishing, what to do when your information has been stolen, and preventative measures that can be taken.
 The other is Common Scams and Crimes from the FBI.

 Identity Theft and What You Can Do to Avoid It